Introduction

 virtualMachineIPAddressName: linux-vm-custom-ip

-Retaining the IP address assigned to a virtual machine
+How to save the ip address assigned to the virtual machine?

-To prevent the automatically assigned IP address of a virtual machine from being deleted along with the virtual machine itself, follow these steps.
+To ensure that the automatically assigned ip address of a virtual machine is not deleted along with the virtual machine itself, perform the following steps.

 Obtain the vmip resource name for the specified virtual machine: